quickemu-project/quickemu/README.md

 This does not install or start an SSH server within the guest itself, so you may need to enable this on a per-guest basis.
 For Ubuntu guests, you can enable this by installing `openssh-server`.

-If the default port overlaps with another service on your host, you can override this with `--ssh-port $PORT`.
+If the default port overlaps with another service on your host, you can override this with `--ssh $PORT`.
 This will still forward to port `TCP22` on the guest machine.

 Example of usage: -

 ```
-$ ./quickemu.sh --vm mate.conf --ssh --ssh-port 1111
+$ ./quickemu.sh --vm mate.conf --ssh 1111
 Starting mate.conf
  - BIOS:     Legacy
  - Disk:     /home/$USER/Applications/quickemu/ubuntu-mate/focal-desktop-amd64.qcow2